alanvalejo/mob/README.md

 **Download**

-* You can download the OPM software in http://www.alanvalejo.com.br/software?name=MOb
+* You can download the MOb software in http://www.alanvalejo.com.br/software?name=MOb

 **Usage**